jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * No direct commercial backing, instead run by a non-profit foundation.
 * Legally prohibited from using the term *"Unix"* as outcome of AT&T lawsuit.
 * Board of directors are elected and drives development decisions and policies
-* Used extesnively by WhatsApp and Netflix to run their infrastructure.
+* Used extensively by WhatsApp and Netflix to run their infrastructure.

 #### Project Trident and TrueOS

 * Desktop Based OS using the FreeBSD based [TrueOS](https://www.trueos.org/ "TrueOS Website")
 * Project started by Kris Moore who has been a FreeBSD developer
 * Comes with a new Lightweight desktop environment called [Lumina](http://lumina-desktop.org/)
-* Strives to make FreeBSD more user friendy (more Linux like)
+* Strives to make FreeBSD more user friendly (more Linux like)

 #### DragonFly BSD